 am obsessed with love being productive.
 Yes, I’m a bit of a workaholic.
 While most of the time my work is fun and I bloody well enjoy it, our rainy day (see picture below) actually forced me to just do nothing… The dome was even cosier in the rain than in the sunshine, as it felt like a warm, safe retreat from the storm.

-Luckily on the day of our departure the heavens stopped raining, and while it wasn’t a very sunny day, we did get the opportunity to explore the other pods and the local area.
-Before roadtripping back to Exeter, we explored Hartland Quay, climbing over boulders and relaxing by the ocean.
-Loveland Farm is in the perfect setting between Barnstaple and Bude on the Devon and Cornwall border, so if you get good weather there are plenty of beautiful coastal walks to embark on and stunning sea views to be found.
+Luckily on the day of our departure, the heavens stopped raining, and while it wasn’t a very sunny day, we did get the opportunity to explore the other pods and the local area.
+Before road-tripping back to Exeter, we explored Hartland Quay, climbing over boulders and relaxing by the ocean.
+Loveland Farm is in the perfect setting between Barnstaple and Bude on the Devon and Cornwall border, so if you get good weather there are plenty of beautiful coastal walks and stunning beaches in North Devon.
 Bring your car along with you, because it’s ROAD TRIP TIME!

 If you want to book a holiday at Loveland Farm you can use the code FARAWAYLUCY to receive 15% off your booking.
 Neat, huh?
 This code lasts until December 31st so you can book a holiday either in 2016 or 2017… you have no excuses, folks!
 You can also find Loveland Farm on Facebook, Twitter and Instagram.